fangq/mcx/README.md

 == Required option ==
- -f config     (--input)       read an input file in .json or .inp format --bench ['cube60','skinvessel',..] run a buint-in benchmark specified by name
+ -f config     (--input)       read an input file in .json or .inp format
+                               if the string starts with '{', it is parsed as an inline JSON input file
+ --bench ['cube60','skinvessel',..] run a buint-in benchmark specified by name
                                run --bench without parameter to get a list